katoo/Hauche/README.md

-Haskell like syntax on Gauche
+Haskell-like Offside and infix Syntax on Gauche